-Halard L. Lescinsky, Professor, Biology & Earth Science
+Halard L. Lescinsky, Professor, Department of Biology & Earth Science

 Dr. Halard Lescinsky is a coral reef ecologist, paleontologist, and field geologist.
 He directs the Aquarium track within the Zoo and Conservation Science Program, and leads travel courses to Belize (coral reefs and rainforest) and to the desert southwest (field geology).
 He teaches a variety of courses including coral reef ecology, evolution, historical geology, marine science, and field geology.
 His research explores coral reefs and how their recent geologic record and fossils can help us understand reef processes and how they respond to recent environmental challenges.